Adam Harrington (basketball)

-Adam Philip Harrington (born July 5, 1980) is an American former professional basketball player and coach.
-He most recently served as an assistant coach and the director of player development for the Brooklyn Nets of the National Basketball Association (NBA).
+Adam Philip Harrington (born July 5, 1980) is an American former professional basketball player and coach who is a head coach for Phantom BC of the Unrivaled basketball league.
+He previously served as an assistant coach and the director of player development for the Brooklyn Nets of the National Basketball Association (NBA).
 He played collegiately at Auburn University and North Carolina State University and professionally in the United States, various European countries, and China.

 He is also the founder of the JEHH Memorial Fund.

-High School Career
+High school career

 Harrington attended Pioneer Valley Regional School in Northfield, Massachusetts.
 Because his high school housed grades 7 through 12 in the same building, Harrington was able to play on the varsity basketball team in eighth grade.
 Harrington made an immediate impact, as a 13-year-old eighth grader, he hit four three-point baskets late in a game to lead his team to the Western Massachusetts Tournament Finals.
 By the time his career was finished Harrington recorded a total of 2,347 points scored, which is still the highest in Western Massachusetts for boys.
 He was a member of 3 Western Massachusetts sectional winners and two Massachusetts State Championship teams.
 Over his career his team record for games he played in was 96–7.
 Harrington was awarded the 1998 Gatorade Massachusetts High School Basketball boys Player of the Year, the 1998 USA Today Massachusetts Boys Basketball Player of the Year, he was named a Parade Magazine Third-Team All American and was ranked as the third best high school shooting guard, and overall 18th best player in the country.
 Harrington also participated in the Magic Johnson Roundball Classic in Detroit, MI as well as the Reebok Capital Classic in Washington DC.
-Harrington won a Gold Medal in 1998 with Team USA in Puerto Plata, Dominican Republic.
+Harrington won a gold medal in 1998 with Team USA in Puerto Plata, Dominican Republic.